JuliaPluto/HypertextLiteral.jl/README.md

       convert to a string, or provide an `htl_render_attribute` method =#

-Interpolation should handle splat and concatenate.
+Interpolation should handle splat operator by concatenating results.

     @print htl"$([x for x in [1,2,3]]...)"
     #-> 123